2020PB/police-brutality/reports/Ohio.md

 ### Protester dragged into street, thrown to ground and arrested | June 21st

-Footage depicts multiple police officers grabbing a protester.
+Footage depicts multiple police officers grabbing a protester at High and Broad Streets.
 They drag the protester into the street and one officer flips the protester over his knee onto the ground.
 He then kneels on the protester to arrest them while other officers form a barrier around him.

 Post title states the protester is a medic, but visual evidence is unclear.